CosmoStat/wf-psf/docs/source/configuration.md

   ...
   training_conf_n: training_config_n.yaml
 ```
-Each training task is run sequentially and independently of the other.
+Each training task is run sequentially and independently of the others.
 All of the results are stored in the same `wf-outputs-<timestamp>` directory as shown in the example below.

 ```
 ├── wf-outputs-202310131055